ALASdoo/alasdoo_com_v2/content/english/careers.md

 hero:
-  content: "We are always looking for individuals that are passionate, kind, and joyful in their pursuit of success."
+  title: "We are always looking for individuals that are passionate, kind, and joyful in their pursuit of success."
   image: "images/about.jpg"
   button:
     enable : true
+    type: 'primary'
-    label : "Are we sharing the same values?" link : "career/"
+    label : "Are we sharing the same values?" link : "/our-story#values"

 culture:
-  title: "Culture"
+  subtitle: "Culture"
-  subtitle: "We take great pride in our culture"
+  title: "We take great pride in our culture"
   content: "We are not corporate.
 We were founded as a small family company, and although we have significantly grown, our business approach still integrates family values.